michi-oshima/emacsconf/README.md

 ## install.sh

-I placed a convenient install script.  (convenient for me at least).
+I placed a convenient install script (convenient for me at least).
 It installs all configuration files and also build-dependencies for emacs 24 (in debian file).
 Here's what I do:

    1. Run ./install.sh (this installs config files and emacs 24 build dependencies)
    2. Run `sudo apt install ./my_custom_build_emacs25.deb`